Bhayangkara Presisi Lampung F.C.: Stadium

 Bhayangkara FC played their home matches at the Greater Jakarta stadiums and trained at the PTIK Stadium, inside the Indonesian National Police higher learning centre in South Jakarta, for 2017–2020 seasons.
 When they won the 2017 Liga 1 season, the club used Patriot Chandrabhaga Stadium in Bekasi.

 For 2022–23 season, they used Wibawa Mukti Stadium as homebase.
 For 2025–26 season, they use Sumpah Pemuda Stadium as homebase.

 Supporters

-Bhayangkara's supporters are called El Bhara and Sikambara Lampung, majority of them linked to the Indonesian National Police.
+Bhayangkara's supporters are called El Bhara and Sikambara Lampung.

 Sponsorship

-The club is financially supported by their management company PT Mitra Muda Inti Berlian.
+The club is financially supported by a company owned by the police's traffic division.
 Sometimes, it can win external sponsorship but from conglomerates, such as Bakrie Group.